 Lace up your hiking boots for this very active half-day excursion.
 Begin by boarding a brightly colored funicular car for the scenic ride up to the top of Mt.
 Floyen.
 Then spend about three hours on a guided hike through lush woodlands to panoramic views.

 Discover the beauty of Bergen on a breath-taking panoramic tour with a scenic cruise to Lysefjord, before enjoying a guided walking tour of medieval Bryggen.
 Stroll around the old harbor which was a major business hub in the 14th century.

 Marvel at the breathtaking views of the city and dramatic Bergen Fjord on a funicular ride to the summit of Mt.
 Fløien.
 Then take a narrated city drive highlighting landmark sights like the 13th century King Hakon's Hall and Bryggen, the old waterfront district with its historic medieval buildings.

 Experience Bergen on a narrated drive to Fantoft Stavechurch and Troldhaugen, of Edvard Grieg fame.
 Located near Lake Nordas, Troldhaugen is considered a national shrine.
-Tour the house, see the hut where Grieg composed many of his works and attend a special piano recital of Grieg's music on this intriguing half-day excursion.
+Tour the house, see the hut where Grieg composed many of his works on this intriguing half-day excursion.

 Spend a day exploring the fairy tale-looking scenery of Bergen and the stunning countryside of Hardangerfjord.
 Visit the charming wooden Holdhus Church, which dates to the 14th century.
 Marvel at the breathtaking snow-capped mountains, majestic waterfalls and views of Norway's third largest glacier.
 Enjoy a buffet lunch in Oystese village.